escapeSeq/chi3-labs/README.md

 docker compose up --build
 ```

-Root compose starts both labs.
+Root compose starts all three labs.
 Each subproject also has its own
 `docker-compose.yml` so it can be started from its own folder.